hectorproko/AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-1-4/PART1_PROJECT_16.md

 `us-east-1b` = `data.aws_availability_zones.available.names[1]`

-If we run Terraform with this configuration, it may succeed for the first time, but by the time it goes into the second loop, it will fail because we still have cidr_block hard coded.
-The same cidr_block cannot be created twice within the same VPC.
-So, we have a little more work to do.
+If we run Terraform with this configuration, it may succeed for the first time, but by the time it goes into the second loop, it will fail because we still have `cidr_block` hard coded.
+The same `cidr_block` cannot be created twice within the same VPC.
+So...

+**Let’s make `cidr_block` dynamic.**
+We will introduce a function `cidrsubnet()` that works like an algorithm to dynamically create a subnet CIDR per AZ.
+Regardless of the number of subnets created, it takes care of the cidr value per subnet.

+Its parameters are **cidrsubnet(`prefix`, `newbits`, `netnum`)**
+	• The prefix parameter must be given in CIDR notation, same as for VPC.
+	• The newbits parameter is the number of additional bits with which to extend the prefix.
+For example, if given a prefix ending with /16 and a newbits value of 4, the resulting subnet address will have length /20
+	• The netnum parameter is a whole number that can be represented as a binary integer with no more than newbits binary digits, which will be used to populate the additional bits added to the prefix